Aerizeon/NeosUtilities/README.md

 **Message Epsilion for more details.**

 # Installation
-* Download the latest NeosMotionBlurOverride.dll from [Releases](https://github.com/Aerizeon/NeosMotionBlurOverride/releases)
+* Download the latest NeosSimpleUtilities.dll from [Releases](https://github.com/Aerizeon/NeosSimpleUtilities/releases)
 * Copy the dll to the NeosVR **Libraries** directory
-* Add `-LoadAssembly "Libraries\NeosMotionBlurOverride.dll"` to your NeosVR launch options.
+* Add `-LoadAssembly "Libraries\NeosSimpleUtilities.dll"` to your NeosVR launch options.
 * Open your **Local** Home world in Neos
 * Create a slot named `Plugins` on root, if it does not exist.
-* Attach the **MotionBlurOverride** component from the **Epsilion** folder.
+* Attach the components you wish to load from the **Epsilion/Utilities** folder.
-* Save the world, so that the components will load when Neos is started.